Coach through a crisis with the GROW model

 - Allowing others to process and arrive at their own conclusions

 Sports coaches are likely better characterized as teachers or mentors.
-They direct, teach and give answers, while coaching in our world is more about helping people arrive at their own answers.
+They direct, teach and give answers, while coaching in our world is more about helping people arrive at their own answers through a solution-focused approach.

 When I contemplate how coaching can be helpful in times of crisis, I envision a stressful moment between two colleagues.
 Recently, clients from the healthcare industry have been sharing that due to long hours, fatigue and worry, stress levels have risen and commensurately, so have conflicts.

 The challenge with stressful times is that we tend to revert to our autopilot behaviors governed by the behavior centers of our brains.
 Often called the lizard brain, it’s where our fight, flight, freeze and fawn responses originate.
-When fear and worry arise, they can stimulate an emotional response — sometimes very strong.
-This can lead to us expressing these emotions in ways that have an impact on those around us.
+When fear and worry arise, they can stimulate an emotional response — which is sometimes very strong.
+This can lead to us expressing these emotions in ways that have an impact on those around us, potentially hindering employee engagement and team development.

-- G: Ask the person what outcome, or goal, they would like to create.
+- G: Goal.
+Ask the person what outcome, or goal, they would like to create.
+This step involves goal setting and helps in establishing clear SMART goals.

-- R: Confirm the reality of the situation (ask them to consider not just their reality, but the perspectives of those around them).
+- R: Reality.
+Confirm the reality of the situation (ask them to consider not just their reality, but the perspectives of those around them).
+This reality assessment helps identify obstacles and aids in decision-making.

-- O: Ask them what options they can envision to achieve the outcome and then have them identify the best one.
+- O: Options.
+Ask them what options they can envision to achieve the outcome and then have them identify the best one.
+This step encourages creative problem-solving and motivation.

-- W: After identifying the best one, ask them to outline the way forward and the next steps they will take.
+- W: Way forward.
+After identifying the best one, ask them to outline the way forward and the next steps they will take.
+This involves creating an action plan and establishing accountability.

 How Wipfli can help